 Well fellas, what can I say?
 I'm a brutally honest, open-minded, genuinely sweet woman with a sharp and sassy sense of humor.
 I love to laugh and I'm the type that can find the "funny" in just about any situation (yes, its sometimes inappropriate, but over the years, I've learned when to keep those giggles silent and just enjoy some thoughts to myself lol).

 I'm a very confident woman and love myself completely.
-I am a big woman (around 5'9" tall and 300lbs - yep, I put that right out there lol).
+I am a big woman (around 5'9" to 5'10" tall and 340lbs - yep, I put that right out there lol).
 I already know that I'm a beautiful, desirable woman - so, quite frankly, I don't particularly care if you disagree.
-Everyone has a preference, and I respect that.
+No disrespect lol... it's just that everyone has a preference, and I respect that.
 I've been single (yes, by choice lol) for the past two years.
 I went on a dating hiatus because, well - I was just fed up with the whole scene.
-I focused on being a great mother to my son (Kai - 2 years old), and a better friend to myself.
+I focused on being a great mother to my son, and a better friend to myself.
 I'm at a point in my life where I know what I want and I'm not afraid of rejection.
 It's a good place :)

 I love football and baseball (although I'd rather GO to a baseball game than watch it on TV...
 I'll watch a good football game anyday though), the water, outdoorsy stuff (camping, fishing, tail-gating), movies over TV, books over movies, and going out as much as staying in.